 Our hippocampal patients produce patterns of intransitivity of preference that are strikingly similar to those observed in ventromedial prefrontal cortex (vmPFC) patients, suggesting that the associations and memories stored in the hippocampus may serve as inputs to value calculation occurring elsewhere (Barron et al., 2013).
 The hippocampus is one of the most highly interconnected brain areas, including a direct monosynaptic connection to the prefrontal cortex (Cole, Pathak, & Schneider, 2010; Godsil, Kiss, Spedding, & Jay, 2013; Ongür & Price, 2000).
 Ranganath and Ritchey (2012) proposed a division of the MTL into two systems for memory-guided behavior: the anterior (AT) and posterior-medial (PM) system.
 The AT, which is comprised of the peri-rhinal cortex and anterior parts of the hippocampus and amygdala has strong interconnections with the frontal cortex, has been argued to be involved in familiarity-based cognition, social behavior and saliency.
 Ranganath & Ritchey (2012) suggest that “the AT system could facilitate the construction of knowledge about people, so that past experiences can be used to inform inferences about the personality and intentions of others, irrespective of their behavior in a particular context.”
 Our results suggest that this connection to the ventromedial prefrontal cortex may also serve the construction of preferences.
 Fellows (2006) showed that vmPFC lesioned patients differ from normal controls in their external information search, in ways that could be attributed to diminished planning capacity.
 Perhaps retrieval of experiences from memory is also inhibited in vmPFC patients, and this is an interesting topic for future research.

 Some early judgment and decision making research used the existence of specific forms of intransitive preferences as evidence for choice rules that differ from value maximization (Tversky, 1969), with some recent criticisms (Regenwetter, Dana, Davis-Stober, & Guo, 2011) that argue that deviations of choice patterns from value maximization may be due to simpler reasons, including changing preferences and indifference.
-Our work uses intransitivities in a much simpler way, namely as evidence that preferences are less in decision makers whose MTL regions have been impaired.
+Our work uses intransitivities in a much simpler way, namely as evidence that preferences are less consistent in decision makers whose MTL regions have been impaired.
 We also show that the degree of preference instability is a function of the degree of hippocampal damage.

 We do not take a specific stance on the mechanism producing these effects but speculate that they are consistent with retrieval in the MTL group that produces value representations with greater random error, either because of retrieval failures or because retrievals differ across occasions.
 Simulating the effect of random error or noise on the level of intransitivity shows that the observed inconsistency levels correspond to a value signal that contains approximately 25% error compared to a noiseless representation which would produce a completely transitive set of preferences (see SOM for details).

 Our results suggest future research based on the following observations.
 First, the hippocampus is just one part in a larger network of relevant brain areas involved in the retrieval and processing of choice values.
-A recent review by Shohamy Turk-Browne2013) suggests hippocampal involvement in a variety of cognitive functions outside of the domain of declarative memory.
+A recent review by Shohamy and Turk-Browne (2013) suggests hippocampal involvement in a variety of cognitive functions outside of the domain of declarative memory.
 It provides two different hypotheses of hippocampal function.
 The memory modulation hypothesis proposes that representations within the hippocampus may transiently bias other cognitive functions such as value computations in our task.
 The adaptive function hypothesis, in contrast, highlights the hippocampus as a central processing unit with specific computations carried out in the hippocampal networks, depending on the task at hand.
 The role of either of these hippocampal function in producing intransitive preferences awaits further investigation.